 Menstrual discomfort differs for all girls and women.
 Some have painful cramps before and during their periods, as the uterus contracts, others do not.
 Applying a warm compress where the cramps are felt can reduce pain, in many cases.
 Other possible remedies include: a hot bath, a walk, a hot beverage (such as tea) and pain-relieving medication such as ibuprofen or acetaminophen can be taken if cramps are severe.
 If very serious cramps occur frequently, a girl may need to consult her health practitioner.
 Some premenstrual symptoms, such as bloating, tender breasts, headaches, constipation and feeling tired and irritable can be prevented by:

-- Cutting down on salt and salty foods to avoid retaining water - Exercising more frequently to speed up circulation - Drinking more water to aid digestion and prevent constipation
+- Exercising more frequently to speed up circulation - Drinking more water to aid digestion and prevent constipation